 Dan Stevens was pretty good as the Beast.
 I thought he had a good voice for the character.
-There were also a couple of additional lines for the character that I liked.
-We get a sense of how much he enjoys reading as well.
+There were also a couple of additional lines for him that I liked.
+The script fleshes out the Beast a little bit more and we get a sense of how much he enjoys reading as well.

 What I didn’t like:

 The pacing in the first half felt way too fast.
 This movie is longer than its animated counterpart and yet I felt like they were flying through key scenes.
-Eventually it gets a little better and I realized it felt rushed because of the added content, like backstory of things we never really needed or asked for….
+Eventually it gets a little better and I realized it felt rushed because of the added content, like backstory for plot lines we never really needed or asked for….

-I also saw it in RealD 3D and that made it too dark.
+I also saw it in RealD 3D and that made the scenery too dark.
 I kept lifting my glasses to try to get a better sense of the colors.
-I would NOT recommend watching it in 3D because there were not enough opportunities incorporating it to make it worth it, especially at the cost of enjoying what I assume was supposed to be super beautiful sets.
-I mean, the sets were still nice, but more color would have given it more of a wow factor.
+I would NOT recommend watching it in 3D because there were not enough opportunities incorporating 3D to make it worth the extra cost.
+If anything it takes away from what I assume was supposed to be super beautiful sets.
+I mean, the sets were still nice, but more color would have given it the wow factor.

-I will say I do think the relationship with her and the Beast feels a little weirder in live action than it does in cartoon.
+I also have to say I do think the relationship with Belle and the Beast feels a little weirder in live action than it does as a cartoon.
 I think it may add more of a squick factor for some viewers.
 Yes, it’s just a story, but I just found myself thinking about it more than I did with the cartoon.

-The film has faced a lot of criticism, and not all of it is unwarranted, but my theatre gave it a nice cheer at the end so I do think in general that it’s a crowd pleaser.
-But for me there is something I’ve noticed with these live action adaptations; they are just okay to good-ish, but not amazing.
-And it’s an interesting result when you think about how good Disney’s other movies are: animated films (like Zootopia), Marvel anything, Star Wars, Pixar most things… it makes me think they want to make those a priority because they know people will flock to these live-action remakes regardless.
+The film has faced a lot of criticism, and not all of it is unwarranted, but my theatre gave it a nice cheer at the end so I do think it’s a crowd pleaser.
+It will also be a mega money maker.
+However, for me there is something I’ve noticed with these live action adaptations; they tend to be okay to good-ish, but not amazing.
+And it’s an interesting outcome when you think about how good Disney’s other movies are.
+They have animated films (like Zootopia), Marvel anything, Star Wars, Pixar most things… The difference in writing quality makes me think they want to make those other films a priority because they know people will flock to these live-action remakes regardless of the final product.